 The AWG participants will help assess and improve the effectiveness of GeneLab through intensive utilization of data analysis tools.
 These investigations are anticipated to lead to one or more scientific publications, as well as implementation of specific data visualization strategies to disseminate new knowledge from these analyses.

-A kick-off meeting for the AWG was held January 25, 2018 at the Human Research Program Investigators’ Annual Workshop in Galveston, TX, and virtually.
-Members from all five AWGs met in this first session.
+An AWG kick-off meeting was held January 25, 2018 at the Human Research Program Investigators’ Annual Workshop in Galveston, TX, and virtually.
+Members from all AWGs met in this first session.
 Following, each AWG has met separately in monthly teleconferences to become familiar with datasets and tools in the GLDS, and to provide initial feedback on how to gain new knowledge from the data.
 In April 2018, all AWGs met in-person for a two-day workshop to finalize the establishment of processing pipelines.
-The GLDS data processing will take place during summer 2018 with GeneLab hosting 10 student interns at NASA Ames Research Center.
-Students will be encouraged to submit their most significant findings to the annual meeting of the American Society for Gravitation and Space Research, October 31 – November 3, 2018, and to join the conference to support training sessions for the introduction of the GeneLab toolshed.
-We anticipate the most exciting results to also be submitted for publication.
+Data processing using the AWG pipelines started in the summer of 2018 when GeneLab hosted 10 student interns at NASA Ames Research Center.

-If you are interested in participating, and/or if you have students with strong bioinformatics skills who might also be interested, please review the GeneLab Analysis Working Groups Charter and send an email to email@example.com with name of the group (see list above) in the subject line.
-Interested scientists having the required specialized capabilities/qualifications to support the work described in AWG charter are asked to submit a capability/qualification statement.
+Are you interested in participating in an AWG?
+Do you have students with strong bioinformatics skills who might be interested?
+If so, please review the GeneLab Analysis Working Groups Charter and fill out the request to join the AWG form.
+Scientists having the required specialized capabilities/qualifications to support the work described in AWG charter are asked to submit a capability/qualification statement.
 There is no required font size and/or type designated for this Capability/Qualification Statement.
 Submit your response electronically in PDF format.
-The response must include the following: 1) Contact: name, affiliation, address, phone, e-mail, and website (if applicable).
-2) Subject area expertise.
-Please provide a concise description of your expertise in terms of omics analyses including a list of relevant work and publications performed in the past five years.
-Looking forward to hearing from you!
+The response should include the following: 1) Contact information (name, affiliation, address, phone, e-mail).
+2) Subject area expertise (a concise description of your expertise in terms of omics analyses including a list of relevant work and publications performed in the past five years).
+We look forward to hearing from you!